 Authentication and Authorization

-Code can run as any user in the system including as no user (which is not the same as Anonymous).
-Authentication and authorization can be bypassed.
+Code can run as any user in the system including as no user (which is not the same as anonymous).

-In summary, there are significant differences between the Connect and P2 frameworks and it is necessary to re-think how ScriptRunner scripts execute and interact with the host application when moving from Server/Data Center to Cloud, or Cloud to Server/Data Center.
+There are significant differences between the Connect and P2 frameworks, and it is necessary to re-think how ScriptRunner scripts execute and interact with the host application when moving from Server to Cloud or Cloud to Server.

-The asynchronous nature of Connect has implications with regards to host interaction, for example, in Jira it is not possible to implement event listeners that prevent event processing.
-Similarly when writing ScriptRunner scripts for server hosts, it is important to consider the impact that scripts will have, particularly when interacting with external systems that might be slow.
+The asynchronous nature of Connect has implications with regards to host interaction.
+For example, in Confluence it is not possible to implement scripted event listeners that prevent event processing.
+Similarly when writing ScriptRunner scripts for Server hosts, it is important to consider the impact that scripts will have, particularly when interacting with external systems that might be slow.

-As with most programming situations there are trade offs when writing scripts for both Cloud and Server/Data Center and the limitations of Cloud are at the expense of stability and performance of the Atlassian application.
+As with most programming situations there are trade offs when writing scripts for both Cloud and Server, and the limitations of Cloud are at the expense of stability and performance of the Atlassian application.